Photography by Paul Flessland

 A Little Advice

 To anyone thinking about building a tiny house, Wright says, “Do your research and have fun with it.”
-He also recommends that you avoid putting yourself in harm’s way and to have your plumbing, electrical, and propane done by a professional.
+If you want a taste of that it is to live in a tiny house he also recommends renting one for a week or more.
+There are even some dog friendly cottage rentals near Padstow which could do the trick.
+When you are ready to start he also recommends that you avoid putting yourself in harm’s way and to have your plumbing, electrical, and propane done by a professional.